Murder of Dalia Lemkus: Attack

 The attacker, Maher al-Hashlamun, first attempted to ram his vehicle into the crowd at the bus stop, ramming his car into the bus shelter and bollards and only abandoning it to attack the crowd with a knife when he found the way blocked by concrete bollards.
 Al-Hashlamun was shot in the chest by a security guard, and was taken to Hadassah Medical Center in Ein Kerem.
-He later died from his wounds.

 Victims

-Dalia Lemkus, 26, a resident of Tekoa, was seriously wounded but attempts to resuscitate her failed and she was pronounced dead at the scene.
-She had recently finished her university degree in occupational therapy.
+A 26-year-old woman, Dalia Lemkus (דליה למקוס), a resident of Tekoa, was stabbed in the neck and declared dead at the scere.
+The daughter of South African immigrants to Israel, she had recently finished her university degree in occupational therapy.
+She was buried in Tekoa.

 Lemkus had been a victim of violence before.

-In a February 2006 attack that The Jewish Press described as "eerily similar", Lemkus was stabbed while waiting at a hitchhiking station at the Gush Etzion Junction.
+In a February 2006 attack that The Jewish Press described as "eerily similar", she was stabbed while waiting at a hitchhiking station at the Gush Etzion Junction.
 She had continued taking rides at the official hitching posts which are built in areas where public transit is scarce, regarding it as an act of defiance against terrorism.
 She had been known to say, “You think I’m going to let them beat me?"

-She was buried in Tekoa.
+Two men were also injured in the attack.
 A man in his mid-20s was stabbed in the stomach, suffering light-to-moderate wounds, and was taken to the Hadassah Medical Center in Jerusalem's Ein Kerem.
 A second man in his 50s was lightly wounded, suffering from stab wounds to the jaw, and was taken to the Shaare Zedek Medical Center, also in Jerusalem.

 Perpetrator

-The assailant, resident of Hebron, is a member of Islamic Jihad.
-He was jailed in Israel from 2000-2005 after he was convicted of throwing Molotov cocktails at an IDF patrol.

-Perpetrator was sentenced to serve 2 life sentences.
+The assailant, a resident of Hebron, is a member of Islamic Jihad.
+He was jailed in Israel from 2000 to 2005 after he was convicted of throwing Molotov cocktails at an IDF patrol.
+He was sentenced in March 2015 to serve two life sentences.